AshleyValenzuela/trially-tasks/README.md

 ## Conclusion

-This project provides a solid foundation for a task management system using modern technologies like FastAPI, React, and Docker.
-By following the next steps outlined above, the application can be further improved and productionized.
+This project kicks off a task management system using modern technologies like FastAPI, React, and Docker.
+By following the next steps outlined above, the application can be wrapped up, further improved, and prepped for production!